readthedocs/readthedocs.org/readthedocs/proxito/README.rst

   - If the project doesn't have subprojects.
   - All subprojects are public.
 - Analytics API: can't be cached, we want to always hit our serves with this one.
-- Health check view: shouldn't be cached, we want to always hit our serves with this one.